 Yet another curious passerby caught on camera through the Art Nouveau window designed by Antony Little for Biba, 19-21 Kensington Church Street (March, 1966).

-Stephen Fitz-Simon photographed with the sales assistants Dee Dee, Eva, Sarah, Monique (in background), Rosy, Biruta (Barbara Hulanicki's younger sister) and Susie, at Biba, 19-21 Kensington Church Street (March, 1966).
+Stephen Fitz-Simon photographed with the sales assistants (from left to right) Dee Dee, Eva, Sarah, Monique (in background), Rosy, Biruta (Barbara Hulanicki's younger sister) and Susie, at Biba, 19-21 Kensington Church Street (March, 1966).

 IMAGE CREDITS & LINKS